 Jonathan Montpetit is a journalist with CBC Montreal.
-He is currently covering the federal election in Quebec.

 Latest from Jonathan Montpetit